wankdanker/node-discover/README.md

 Methods
 -----------

+### promote()
-* promote() - promote the instance to master.
+Promote the instance to master.

 This causes the old master to demote.

 		var Discover = require('node-discover');
 		var d = new Discover();

 		d.promote();

+### demote(permanent=false)
-* demote  - demote the instance from being a master.
+Demote the instance from being a master.
 Optionally pass true to demote to specify that this node should not automatically become master again.

 This causes another node to become master

 		var Discover = require('node-discover');
 		var d = new Discover();